theuserge/TheUserge.github.io/deployment.md

 ### 19. CMD_TRIGGER

-Command Trigger needed to trigger your userbot to execute your command.
+Command Trigger needed to trigger your userbot in User mode to execute your command.
 This can be only set as one Symbol (Special Character)

 ```bash
 eg. !